 A visual chart is a great way to remind yourself of the habit you are working towards.
 You can see my visual chart in the photo above.
-The visual chart has 4 elements:
+The visual chart has 4 elements.
+It:

-- It lists the benefits of creating the habit.
+- Includes the benefits of creating the habit.

-- It provides a way to mark off each day you do the habit.
+- Encourages you to mark off each day you do the habit.

-- It allows you to list a reward for when you’ve done the habit for 60-days.
+- Allows you to include a reward for when you’ve completed the habit for 60-days.

-Visual cues are so important to keep you motivated.
-As you mark off each day, you can visualize yourself getting closer to achieving your goal of a new healthy habit.
+As you mark off each day, you can visualize yourself getting closer to achieving your new habit goal.